BPD, BArch (Hons) MELB, RAIA

 “I like going on a journey with people to work out how to accommodate whatever it is they really need in the best way possible.”

-Cath works closely with our in-house Clinical Health Planner to help stakeholders move beyond shopping lists of demands and find each project’s imperatives.
-Cath’s a people person with an uncanny recall for rolling conversations.
-She listens, agenda-free, to find out what people are really trying to achieve.
+Working closely with our in-house Clinical Health Planner, Cath helps stakeholders move beyond shopping lists of demands and find each project’s imperatives.
+She’s a people person with an uncanny recall for rolling conversations.
+She listens to find out what people are really trying to achieve.
 Her openness encourages everyone to drop their guard, question their assumptions and create the most effective, adaptive systems and spaces possible.

-Cath keeps communication flowing from beginning to end.
-She’s our compass, pushing our design teams to keep listening to clients, responding to briefs and developing budgets strategically to create the biggest possible impact.
-She has served on boards and committees and knows how hard fundraising is.
-How much pressure clients are under to get things right.
+Cath encourages our design teams to keep listening to clients, responding to briefs and using budgets strategically to create the biggest possible impact.
+She has served on boards and committees and understands the challenges of getting projects funded and delivered while maintaining operations.

 St John of God Hospital Geelong